Twenty Things You Probably Forgot About Patriots-Chiefs AFC Championship

 16. Rex Burkhead, who scored a 4-yard go-ahead touchdown in the final minute of regulation and a 2-yard game-winner in overtime, didn’t have a single rushing touchdown during the regular season and had been stuffed on multiple short-yardage opportunities earlier in the game.

 17. After driving for a game-tying field goal in the final seconds of regulation and then never possessing the ball in the extra session, the Chiefs pushed for an NFL rule change that would guarantee each team an overtime series.
-Their proposal failed, but NFL did wind out implementing that change four years later for postseason games only.
+Their proposal failed, but NFL did wind up implementing that change four years later, for postseason games only.

 18. The teams combined for 44 points in the fourth quarter and overtime, including 10 in the final 39 seconds of regulation.